 Based on comparison of on-site observations and aerial photographs on January 25, 1994 and April 29, 1994, shred pile dimensions were altered in the interim period.
-Shreds had been added to the upper elevations of piles 8-2, 5-3 and 5-8 as indicated by newly-created ramps for heavy equipment access.
+Shreds had been added to the upper elevations of piles S-2, S-3 and S-8 as indicated by newly-created ramps for heavy equipment access.
 Changes in pile contours and surface coloring confirm such additions.
 A new brownish color indicated recent deposition of dirt-contaminated shreds from the fire lanes.

 Some shred pile dimensions and contours also changed.
-For instance, the previously open area to the northwest of 8-5 has been completely filled with shreds, effectively increasing the surface area of the pile.
-The southern part of S-6 has been removed, apparently in an effort to clear space for the perimeter roadway.
+For instance, the previously open area to the northwest of S-5 had been completely filled with shreds, effectively increasing the surface area of the pile.
+The southern part of S-6 had been removed, apparently in an effort to clear space for the perimeter roadway.

 A smaller pile of coarse shreds in this area was reportedly being staged for landfill disposal.